nikolausthomsen/ForecastReturnDistribution/README.md

 # ForecastReturnDistribution

 Predict stock return distributions with random forests.

+Run main.R to replicate the results of the preregistration.

-See preregistration https://osf.io/zu8cq.
+See preregistration on https://osf.io/zu8cq for details.